Accessibility

 • Urge the adoption of appropriate measures in case of disagreement with the decision taken

-• State the reasons why you consider that the answer does not meet the required requirements.
+• State the reasons why you considereres that the response does not meet the required requirements.

 A claim can also be initiated in the event that 20 working days have elapsed without a response being obtained.